 - Seek additional insight from people whose character you respect.

 Want to learn more?
-Check out our Parent’s Guide to Teaching Good Character
+Check out our Family’s Guide to Teaching Good Character